Ismail Ibn Sharif: Army reforms

 Around 1677, Moulay Ismail began to assert his authority over the whole country.
-Once he had killed and disabled his principal opponents, he was able to return to Meknes in order to organise his empire.
+Once he had killed and disabled his principal opponents, he was able to return to Meknes to organise his empire.
 It was during this fighting that he had the idea of creating the corps of the Abid al-Bukhari or Black Guard.

-The Alaouite army was principally composed of soldiers from the Saharan provinces and the provinces on the margin of the Sahara, such as Tafilalt, Souss, western Sahara, and Mauritania - the home of Khnata bent Bakkar, one of the four official wives of Ismail.
-The Banu Maqil, who inhabited these areas in great numbers, thus represented the foremost contingents of the Alaouites until the middle of Moulay Ismail's reign, as they had under the Saadian dynasty.
+The 'Alawi army was principally composed of soldiers from the Saharan provinces and the provinces on the margin of the Sahara, such as Tafilalt, Souss, western Sahara, and Mauritania – the home of Khnata bint Bakkar, one of the four official wives of Ismail.
+The Banu Maqil, who inhabited these areas in great numbers, thus represented the foremost contingents of the 'Alawis until the middle of Moulay Ismail's reign, as they had under the Saadi dynasty.
 Several jayshes originated from these Arab tribes.
-The Alaouites could also count on the tribes of the Oujda region, which had been conquered by Sidi Mohammed of Tafilalt.
-The jaysh tribes were exempted from import taxes in order to compensate them and were given land in exchange for their troops.
+The 'Alawis could also count on the tribes of the Oujda region, which had been conquered by Sidi Mohammed of Tafilalt.
+The jaysh tribes were exempted from import taxes to compensate them and were given land in exchange for their troops.

-Additionally, Moulay Ismail was able to make use of European renegades' knowledge and experience of artillery, when he formed them into a military corps, as well as the Arab-Zenata Jaysh ash-Sheraka, which Rashid ibn Sharif had originally installed in the area north of Fez.
+Portion of Alawite military forces also composed of Arab-Zenata Jaysh Cheraga, which Rashid ibn Sharif had originally installed in the area north of Fez.
 Khlot and Sherarda, tribes of Banu Hilal, were given the rank of Makhzen and formed several contingents in the Moroccan army.
 He also founded Jaysh al-Rifi, an independent army of Berber tribesmen from the eastern Rif.
 This group later played an important role in the 17th-century Moroccan wars against Spanish colonization.

 However, Ismail could not rely solely on these tribes, because they had a long history of independence and could change sides or desert him at any moment.
 Thus he decided to create Morocco's first professional army, the Black Guard or Abid al-Bukhari, who were entirely beholden to him, unlike the tribal contingents.
 After the Siege of Marrakesh in 1672, he imported a large number of black male slaves from Sub-Saharan Africa and recruited many of the free black men in Morocco for his army.
 The initial contingent numbered perhaps 14,000 men.
 The Black Guard was rapidly expanded, reaching 150,000 men towards the end of Ismail's reign.
 The guards received a military education from age ten until their sixteenth birthday when they were enlisted in the army.
 They were married to black women who had been raised in the royal palace like them.